Got a knee replacement?

 To be done 10 times , 4 times a day.

-Whether you are awaiting to get your knee operation or just recently had one, our Knee Replacement Class will help you prepare or recover from it under the supervision of specialists and in company of other patients who are going through the same things as you do.
+Whether you are waiting for your knee operation or have had one recently, our Knee Replacement Class will help you prepare or recover under the supervision of specialists and in the company of other patients who are going through the same recovery process.

-Our weekly class has already helped dozen of patients to make the most of their knee replacements and go back the activities they love to do.
+Our weekly class has already helped dozens of patients make the most of their knee replacements and go back to the activities they love.

 The Concept